 Treatment is carried out under local anaesthetic, this involves an injection to the area with a very fine needle.
 If you are worried about the injection, we are able to send out a prescription in advance for some numbing cream (topical local anaesthetic) which you can apply before coming to your appointment.

 The procedure is carried out in our operating theatre.
 You will be asked to change into a patient gown, and to lie on the bed with your legs up in stirrups.
 Once the local anaesthetic has taken effect, the doctor will remove the skin tags using a scalpel.
 This will be entirely painless.
-Any bleeding will be controlled with cauterisation from our Hyfrecator machine.
+Any bleeding will be controlled with cauterisation from our Hyfrecator (diathermy) machine.
 On some occasions, it may be necessary to use some dissolving stitches.
-The procedure takes around 20 minutes.
+The procedure takes around 30 minutes.

 You will leave with a dressing pad on the wound, and some packing in your underwear.
 We recommend using over the counter pain killers such as paracetamol or ibuprofen, as the local anaesthetic will wear off after 4-6 hours.